-During the past few years at the University of Minnesota, we have seen innovation, growth, and advancements on campus in the form of Active Learning Classrooms (ALCs), a new Science Teaching and Student Services building, the SMART learning commons, and newly-designed student study spaces and lounges.
-OIT's Research and Evaluation team has partnered with faculty and staff from across the U of M to conduct systematic research on these spaces, centered on the question: To what extent do formal and informal learning environments shape teaching and learning?
+The past several years have seen innovation, growth, and advancements in new learning spaces on the University of Minnesota campus in the form of Active Learning Classrooms (ALCs), a new Science Teaching and Student Services building, the SMART learning commons, and newly-designed student study spaces and lounges.
+OIT's Research and Evaluation team has partnered with faculty and staff from across the U of M to conduct systematic investigations of these spaces, centered on the question: To what extent and in what ways do new, technology-enhanced learning spaces shape teaching and learning?

 Pilot research: Student and faculty reactions